OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 #### `Account`

-CAIP-10 account identifier separated into its two components (i.e., `chainId` is CAIP-2 chain identifiers).
+CAIP-10 account identifier separated into its two components (i.e., `chainId` is a CAIP-2 chain identifier).

 #### `attributes`